EmbedJournal/embedjournal/_posts/2013-06-26-programming-lcd-in-8-bit-mode.md

 This post documents the steps involved in interfacing the LCD in 8 bit mode with a microcontroller.
 It belongs to a series of 4 posts.
 If you landed here straight from a search engine, here is an index to help you navigate.

-  1. [LCD Module Basic Theory](/interfacing-lcd-module-part-1/) (LCD Controllers, CG&DD RAM, PIN description,Timing Diagram, Commands)
+  1. [LCD Module Basic Theory](/interfacing-lcd-module-basics/) (LCD Controllers, CG&DD RAM, PIN description,Timing Diagram, Commands)
-  2. Programming LCDs in 8 bit mode. (programming pic18f4520 in C with C18 compiler under 8 bit mode)
+  2. [Programming LCDs in 8 bit mode](/programming-lcd-in-8-bit-mode/) (programming pic18f4520 in C with C18 compiler under 8 bit mode)
-  3. [Programming LCDs in 4 bit mode](/interface-lcd-in-4-bit-mode/). (programming pic18f4520 in C with C18 compiler under 4 bit mode)
+  3. [Programming LCDs in 4 bit mode](/interface-lcd-in-4-bit-mode/) (programming pic18f4520 in C with C18 compiler under 4 bit mode)
   4. Creating Custom Characters (bit map symbols and arrows that are not usually present in the ASCII table)

 ### Why Reinvent the wheel?